Interview Prep

 What do you choose to highlight

 The specific strengths you pick reveal whether you understand the role.
 A nurse who highlights patient advocacy demonstrates judgment.
 A nurse who highlights typing speed does not.
+What makes you stand out from other candidates is the strength you pick, not the words you use to describe it.

 Can you balance confidence and humility